-Degree Progress Registration Restriction
+Graduation Registration Restriction

 Students with 120 or more units who have not applied for graduation will not be allowed to register until they have submitted that application.
 Students with 150 or more units will be required to meet with an advisor in Academic Advising and Retention Services before registration and may have their registration for remaining requirements managed.
 Students who have changed their graduation date multiple times or who are otherwise in potential violation of Presidential Directive 2009-05 may be required to meet with an AARS advisor.
-Students who have earned 75 units and have not taken the WST, have reached 90 units without passing the WST, or who remain Undeclared after reaching 60 units may also have registration restricted.